Plots

 The Importance of Structured Decision-Making Methods

-Reducing Reliance on Unstructured Information and Intuition
+Reducing Dependence on Unstructured Information and Intuition

 Outlook on New Developments and Technologies

-Artificial Intelligence and Data-Driven Decision Making
+Artificial Intelligence and Data-Driven Decision-Making

-Summary of Key Findings
+Summary of Key Insights

 Call to Action